George Levy

-George Damon Levy (born January 30, 1956) is a motorsports author, speaker, and historian and former editor of the enthusiast magazine Autoweek, and current President of the Motorsports Hall of Fame of America.
+George Damon Levy (born January 30, 1956) is a motorsports author, speaker, and historian and former editor of the enthusiast magazine Autoweek, and current president of the Motorsports Hall of Fame of America.
 He has contributed to various automotive publications and websites, including Autoweek, RACER, Car and Driver and Vintage Motorsport.
-He is best known for his 2016 book Can-am 50th Anniversary: Flat Out with North America’s Greatest Race Series, which earned a Gold Medal in the 2017 International Automotive Media Competition.
 He is a frequent collaborator with his longtime friend, the late, award-winning motorsports photographer Pete Biro.
-Their second book, F1 Mavericks: The Men and Machines that Revolutionized Formula 1 Racing, was published in July, 2019.
+He is best known for their 2016 book Can-am 50th Anniversary: Flat Out with North America’s Greatest Race Series, which earned a Gold Medal in the 2017 International Automotive Media Competition, F1 Mavericks: The Men and Machines that Revolutionized Formula 1 Racing 2019), and his 2024 book with multiple motorsports photographers, Texas Legend: Jim Hall and his Chaparrals.
 More books together are in development.